outrigger/getting-and-cleaning-data-project/README.md

 	*This file contains the final output of the `run_analysis.R` script (a tidy data set with the average of each variable for each activity and each subject).*

 ## Instructions
-1. Set the working directory.
+1. Set your preferred working directory in RStudio.
-2. Create a new folder within this working directory called `data`.
-3. Run the code within the `run_analysis.R` script.
+2. Run the code within the `run_analysis.R` script.

 ### Dependencies
 *  This project makes use of the [`plyr`](http://cran.r-project.org/web/packages/plyr/index.html) library.